 Most episodes of mass atrocities over the course of history have been perpetrated by states.
 As a result, most scholarship on mass atrocities has focused on understanding why states choose to attack large numbers of civilians and how they can be prevented from doing so.
 In recent years, however, some of the most visible and egregious campaigns of mass atrocities have been committed by non-state groups, such as the self-proclaimed Islamic State in Iraq and Syria, and Boko Haram in Nigeria.

-International scholars, civil society representatives, and US Government officials convened at the Museum to discuss the state of research about mass atrocities perpetrated by non-state actors and policy efforts to prevent them.
-Learn More.
+- Seminar: Our 2016 Sudikoff Interdisciplinary Seminar on Genocide Prevention convened international scholars, civil society representatives, and US Government officials to discuss the state of research about mass atrocities perpetrated by non-state actors and policy efforts to prevent them.
+Learn more.